Matt Sauer: Los Angeles Dodgers

 On December 16, 2024, Sauer signed a minor league contract with the Los Angeles Dodgers.
 He was added to the 40-man roster and called up to the major leagues on March 18, 2025.
 However, Sauer did not appear in the one game he was active for in the Tokyo Series and was optioned to the Triple-A Oklahoma City Comets to begin the minor league season.
 After one game for the Comets, Sauer made his Dodgers debut on April 7, against the Washington Nationals before returning to the minors the following day.
 On April 29, Sauer recorded his first career win against the Miami Marlins.
 The following week, on May 7, he recorded his first career save against the same team.
 Sauer played in 10 games for the Dodgers, allowing 23 runs in 29 2/3 innings with 24 strikeouts for a 6.37 ERA.
 He also made 17 starts in Oklahoma City with a 5–5 record and 5.86 ERA.
 He was designated for assignment by Los Angeles on September 6.
 Sauer was released by the Dodgers on September 10.
 He re-signed with the organization on a minor league contract on September 18.
 Sauer was released again on November 4.

 KT Wiz

 On November 7, 2025, Sauer signed a one-year, $950,000 contract with the KT Wiz of the KBO League.
+He made 18 starts for the team, compiling a 7–5 record and 4.88 ERA with 71 strikeouts across 101 1/3 innings pitched.
+On July 30, 2026, Sauer was released by the Wiz.

+Athletics

+On August 7, 2026, Sauer signed a minor league contract with the Athletics.